bensu/basic-om-tut/Basic-Tutorial.md

     (dom/li #js {:style st} text)))
 ```

-Don't forget to evaluate it!

-Then change the `om/root` expression to the following and evaluate it:
+Then change the `om/root` expression to the following and save:

 ```clj
 (om/root